Mares Puck Pro Plus Review

 The Mares Puck Pro Plus in the beginning was not that easy to be found.
 Many online retailers specifically mentioned that it could not be shipped outside the EU.
 That was the case at the beginning of the introduction but is no longer true.

 If you’re in the US then your best bet on price and availability is to look online.
 You most likely will find the most color choices available on Amazon.

 Mares will most likely slowly fade out the Puck Pro and replace it with the Puck Pro +.
 It’s nice to see this dive computer make its way into the modern era of ultimate connectivity.

 Being able to transfer your dive data wirelessly to your smartphone is a big deal if you are on a dive vacation.
 There’s no need any longer to drag your computer along so that you can download the dive log before it gets overwritten.
 You can do that now through the Bluetooth interface and send the data to your phone.

 That alone in our opinion justifies buying the Plus model.
 However, if you have the Pro now then there’s no reason to list it on eBay as long as you can live without the Bluetooth connectivity.
 If you purchase a new scuba computer and have your eye on the Puck Pro then go for the Puck Pro Plus instead if you can.

-The updated design makes the diving computer overall look a little more grown up.
-The lack of colors will most likely be remedies by Mares over time but should also not be a reason why not to go for the Puck Pro Plus!
+The updated design makes the diving computer overall look a little more grown-up.
+The lack of colors will most likely be remedied by Mares over time but should also not be a reason why not to go for the Puck Pro Plus!